Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 Update locks are requested using the SQL statement SELECT FOR UPDATE.

 ##### Hierarchical locks
-Locks can be specified with different granurality.
+Locks can be specified with different granularity.
 Objectives:
 - lock minimum amount of data
 - recognize conflicts as soon as possible